4 April 2021

 Eleanor Lisney FRSA MA MSIS is a founder member of Sisters of Frida and Culture Access.
 She was born and bred in Malaysia, and has lived in UK, France and the USA.
 She used to travel a good deal but lately travel has not been an option.
 Her favourite mode of travel is be train and have done that in various countries including in China, Norway, Italy.
 She writes on intersectional issues as a disabled woman of colour and is passionate on campaigning for social justice and inclusion.

-Our Accessibility Panel supports our work to design products which make mobility easier for passengers with access needs.
+The Accessibility Panel supports our work to design products which make mobility easier for passengers with access needs.
 The Panel provide us with internal advice and practical recommendations on everything from product design to inclusive communication.
 They are paid for their time to attend meetings.
-Members are not employed by Transreport or ’sign off’ our products to ensure the group’s independence.
-Our Accessibility Panel has a wide variety of professional expertise and lived experience of disability.
+Members are not employed by Transreport and they do not "sign off" on our products to ensure the group’s independence.
+The Accessibility Panel has a wide variety of professional expertise and lived experience of disability.